 Tropical Shipping is known all over the Eastern Caribbean for their fleet of ships that bring, well, everything to the islands.
 As a company, Tropical believes in giving back to the region.
 Their Freestay Caribbean program boosts tourism, and their Hurricane Central team provides first-responder recovery assistance to businesses, individuals, and governments after a catastrophic event.
 Tropical Shipping, another philanthropic angel, makes sure that every year’s Hands Wish Lists shipment reaches each island—they get everything there fast, and they’ve never lost a single box!

-BosMUN XXII is the 22nd iteration of the annual Model United Nations conference hosted by the Boston University International Affairs Association.
+BosMUN XXIII is the 23rd iteration of the annual Model United Nations conference hosted by the Boston University International Affairs Association.
 The event invites hundreds of high schoolers from around the US and the World to partake in a weekend of debate, deliberation, and critical thinking on diplomatic matters relevant to the global stage.
 From committees discussing nuclear disarmament to committees roleplaying historical cabinets, students at BosMUN have the opportunity to expand their knowledge of what it means to be a global citizen and further what it means to collaborate.
-Every year, BosMUN indulges in a philanthropic partnership with an organization deemed to have a significant positive impact on the community that allows BosMUN to thrive in the first place which is why we have chosen to partner with Hands Across the Sea for this Iteration.
-This year, BosMUN aims to be the conference for everyone by strengthening its commitment to diversity and inclusion.
+Every year, BosMUN indulges in a philanthropic partnership with an organization deemed to have a significant positive impact on the community that allowed BosMUN to thrive in the first place.
+This is why we have chosen to partner with Hands Across the Sea for the second Iteration in a row.
+This year, BosMUN aims to be the conference for delegates to find themselves by allowing students to flourish and grow.
 We look forward to welcoming all attendees and anyone else who shares our vision!

 C4C is led by Northeastern students who are passionate about designing software solutions for nonprofits in the Boston area.
 The student-led and run group learns the fundamentals of product and software development through application working directly with nonprofit clients in order to build critical skills and experience in ways that will meaningfully enhance nonprofits based in their community.
 Throughout the 2020-2021 school year, C4C is partnering with Hands Across the Sea to develop a custom CMS that will be utilized by frontline program officers and organization leadership designed to support monitoring and reporting of the CLASS program.